-In the of 1920s, Sekinchan is a small fishing village, the main fishing area is Bagan, Bagan is the birthplace of Sekinchan.
-The early inhabitants are almost all Teow Chew who are also fishermen who depend on fishing for their livelihood.
-This small fishing village, then gradually move the population from outside come in, and eventually developed into today's scale.
+In the 1920s, Sekinchan is a small fishing village; the main fishing area is Bagan; Bagan is the birthplace of Sekinchan.
+The early inhabitants are almost all Teow Chew fishermen who depend on fishing for their livelihood.
+This small fishing village then gradually moved the population from outside, eventually developing into today's scale.

-In the year of 1953, in order to segregate the villager from the early Malayan Communist Party insurgents.
-The villagers are isolated, and hence formed the Site A, B, C and Bagan.
-It is a coastal rice planting area, it has a unique geographical environment, Sekinchan is not only have broad paddy field but also rich in fish, people named it as “Land Of Plenty”.
+In 1953, to segregate the villager from the early Malayan Communist Party insurgents.
+The villagers are isolated and formed Site A, B, C and Bagan.
+It is a coastal rice planting area with a unique geographical environment; Sekinchan not only has a broad paddy field but is also rich in fish; people named it the "Land Of Plenty".

 Geography of Sekinchan

-Bagan is a fishing village in Sekinchan, 90% of the Chinese population is Teow Chew, the main economic activities in Bagan is fishing.
-The fisherman go out to catch fish at the morning about 4-5 am, come back around 5 pm with a lot fresh sea fish and prawn.
+Bagan is a fishing village in Sekinchan, 90% of the Chinese population is Teow Chew, and the main economic activity in Bagan is fishing.
+The fisherman goes out to catch fish in the morning, about 4-5 am and comes back around 5 pm with many fresh sea fish and prawns.

 Main Economy Activities in Sekinchan